Saturn91/simpleTextEditorOnline/README.md

 </div>

 ## <a name="usage-tag">How to use</a>
-The whole application assumes on the fact that you can represent different paragraphs (and Titles) as a Rectangle which you can freely place on the page.
+The whole application is based on the fact that you can represent different paragraphs (and Titles) as a Rectangle which you can freely place on the page.
 Please note that the preview on the right site is only used to select (see section Select/Edit an existing Paragraph).
 Editing is done in the left hand side menu.

 ### Adding a new Paragraph